jorgenbraseth/RogueSpace/JOURNAL.md

 I also changed the looks of the joysticks - they look a lot better now.

 Finally, I added an icon to the game, so it won't just show a unity logo any more.

+Next steps:
+- Ship upgrades
+- Take a look at the map playability and at the very least make the map have an objective.
+Some possible options:
+-- Kill all enemies
+-- Kill a specific enemy
+-- Loot a specific item
+-- Reach a certain destination

+Most of the objectives above should have some sort of visual objective pointer - looking forward to implementing that.